|

 Infra-red heating is generally split into three categories: - Short-wave Infra-red, Medium-wave Infra-red and Long-wave Infra-red.
 Short-wave infra-red is sometimes referred to as 'Near' infra-red and Long-wave infra-red is sometimes described as 'Far' infra-red.
 These descriptions refer to the relative distance they are away from the visible portion of the spectrum

 For each of these types of infra-red there is a wide choice of types of emitter and wavelength.
 The selection of the correct wavelength for a particular application is critical.
 If there is a mismatch between the emitted wavelength and the absorbency characteristics of the substrate, the efficient heat transfer will simply not take place.
-The services offered by Heat Infra-red Ltd can be most useful in ensuring the correct form of infra-red radiation is used.
+The services offered by Heat Infra-red can be most useful in ensuring the correct form of infra-red radiation is used.

 The Three Infra-red Wavelengths